How to turn your great ideas into actual results

 Metrics.
 How do we measure our strategy?

 Initiatives.
-What are the things we can do to move the metrics?
+What are the things we could do to move the metrics?

 Priorities.
 What order are we going to do the initiatives in?